stormcloud266/gatsby-starter-wyoming/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/stormcloud266/gatsby-starter-wyoming/blob/master/LICENSE) file for more details.
+This project is licensed under the BSD Zero Clause License.
+See the [LICENSE](https://choosealicense.com/licenses/0bsd/) file for more details.

 ## Support